 Suspicious Activity Reports: It’s Why We Do What We Do

-Recently, we’ve covered the basics of what money laundering is and how it affects the global economy, as well as the origins of anti-money laundering and how a strong AML program can truly elevate the capabilities of any financial services organization (FSO).
+We’ve covered the basics of what money laundering is and how it affects the global economy, as well as the origins of anti-money laundering and how a strong AML program can truly elevate the capabilities of any financial institution.

 Now that we have a greater understanding of the foundations of AML, how does an investigator operate within a robust AML program and process any activity they deem suspicious.
-Fortunately, investigators can flag any activity they deem to be suspicious by filing Suspicious Activity Reports (SARs).
+Fortunately, investigators can flag any activity they deem to be suspicious by filing a Suspicious Activity Report (SAR).
 Depending on your jurisdiction, SARS might also be referred to as Suspicious Transaction Reports (STRs) or Suspicious Matter Reports (SMRs).

-Put simply, SARs are reports used by FSO’s to inform law enforcement agencies when they suspect activity represents money laundering or terrorist financing.
-In the US legislation requiring the reporting of SARs was brought in by the Bank Secrecy Act (BSA) of 1970.
-Other Countries have brought in similar legislation covering the requirements to file SARs.
+Put simply, SARs are reports used by financial institutions to inform law enforcement agencies when they suspect activity represents money laundering or terrorist financing.
+In the U.S., legislation requiring the reporting of SARs was brought in by the Bank Secrecy Act (BSA) of 1970, and similar legislation covering SAR filing requirements was passed in other countries.
 SARs can cover almost any irregular activity where a customer may be attempting to hide illicit activity or make an illegal transaction.
-In 1996, SAR filing became the standard to report any suspicious activity.
-Outside of the United States, SARs will be filed with each country’s respective financial intelligence unit (FIU).
+In 1996, SAR filing became the standard for financial institutions to report any suspicious activity.
+Outside of the U.S., SARs will be filed with each country’s respective financial intelligence unit (FIU).

 Becoming much stricter after The Patriot Act in 2001, SAR requirements were significantly expanded as part of the effort to fight global and domestic terrorism, and most recently with the Anti-Money Laundering Act of 2020.

 Thanks to accurate SARs, law enforcement can detect and investigate trends, illicit flows of funds and connections between organized crime groups.
-By detecting these patterns, they can anticipate and stop criminal activity and fraudulent behavior, recovering the proceeds of crime and deny the criminals the profits of their crimes
+By detecting these patterns, they can anticipate and stop criminal activity and fraudulent behavior, recover the proceeds of crime and deny the criminals the profits of their crimes.

 Depending on the circumstances – branch location, customer account location and transaction activity – for when the suspicious activity occurred, FSOs might need to file a SAR in multiple jurisdictions.
-Having a platform in place that can handle situations like this is a must for any FSO that operates in multiple countries.
+A platform in place that can handle situations like this is a must for any FI operating in multiple countries.

-By law customers should not be informed when a SAR has been filed against them, and any disclosure of a filed report can lead to both the individual and the FSO receiving severe fines or criminal action against them for tipping off.
+By law, customers should not be informed when a Suspicious Activity Report has been filed against them by a financial institution, and any disclosure of a filed report can lead to both the individual and the FI receiving severe fines or criminal action against them for tipping off.

-Even though investigators are typically the individuals who experience and file the most SARs, any employee of an FSO can submit a report to FinCEN if they discover any suspicious activity.
+Even though investigators are typically the individuals who experience and file the most SARs, an FI’s employees from any department can submit a report to FinCEN if they discover any suspicious activity.

-Due to the regulations brought on by the BSA and later AML laws, there are multiple types of FSOs that need to stay alert and on the lookout for suspicious activity to report:
+Due to the regulations brought on by the BSA and later AML laws, there are multiple types of FIs that need to stay alert and on the lookout for suspicious activity to report:

 • Banks and credit unions